Electron crystallography: Application to inorganic materials

 Electron crystallographic studies on inorganic crystals using high-resolution electron microscopy (HREM) images were first performed by Aaron Klug in 1978 and by Sven Hovmöller and coworkers in 1984.
 HREM images were used because they allow to select (by computer software) only the very thin regions close to the edge of the crystal for structure analysis (see also crystallographic image processing).
 This is of crucial importance since in the thicker parts of the crystal the exit-wave function (which carries the information about the intensity and position of the projected atom columns) is no longer linearly related to the projected crystal structure.
 Moreover, not only do the HREM images change their appearance with increasing crystal thickness, they are also very sensitive to the chosen setting of the defocus Δf of the objective lens (see the HREM images of GaN for example).
 To cope with this complexity methods based upon the Cowley-Moodie multislice algorithm and non-linear imaging theory have been developed to simulate images; this only became possible once the FFT method was developed.

-There was a serious disagreement in the field of electron microscopy of inorganic compounds; while some have claimed that "the phase information is present in EM images" others have the opposite view that "the phase information is lost in EM images".
-The reason for these opposite views is that the word "phase" has been used with different meanings in the two communities of physicists and crystallographers.
-The physicists are more concerned about the "electron wave phase" - the phase of a wave moving through the sample during exposure by the electrons.
-This wave has a wavelength of about 0.02-0.03 Ångström (depending on the accelerating voltage of the electron microscope).
-Its phase is relative to the phase of the undiffracted direct electron beam.
-The crystallographers, on the other hand, mean the "crystallographic structure factor phase" when they simply say "phase".
-This phase is the phase of standing waves of potential in the crystal (very similar to the electron density measured in X-ray crystallography).
-Each of these waves have their specific wavelength, called d-value for distance between so-called Bragg planes of low/high potential.
-These d-values range from the unit cell dimensions to the resolution limit of the electron microscope, i.e. typically from 10 or 20 Ångströms down to 1 or 2 Ångströms.
-Their phases are related to a fixed point in the crystal, defined in relation to the symmetry elements of that crystal.
-The crystallographic phases are a property of the crystal, so they exist also outside the electron microscope.
-The electron waves vanish if the microscope is switched off.
-In order to determine a crystal structure, it is necessary to know the crystallographic structure factors, but not to know the electron wave phases.
-A more detailed discussion how (crystallographic structure factor) phases link with the phases of the electron wave can be found in.